Well, you’ve come to the right place.

 Google and other major search engines can tell what your content is about, without you have to do extra work or run the risk of being penalised for over-optimisation.

-Now with that out of the way, here’s our on-page SEO checklist for you to download (coming soon).
+Now with that out of the way, here’s our on-page SEO checklist for you to download (no-optin).
 Simply make a copy of this document and use it to your heart’s content.

 If you want to learn how to best take advantage of each factor within the checklist, continue reading below.

 Arguably the most important element on the page.
-Your page title or meta title, is the title you want search engines to display when people search for queries related to your content, product or service.
+Your page title, meta title or title tag, is the title you want search engines to display when people search for queries related to your content, product or service.